Madisonkanna/madisonkanna.com/src/content/favorite-books.md

 ### [The Revolt Of The Public By Martin Guri.](https://www.madisonkanna.com/posts/revolt-of-the-public/)

-What happened to journalism and the media?
-How did Trump get elected?

 ### Sophie's World: A Novel About the History of Philosophy by Jostein Gaarder.

 ### Pride and Prejudice by Jane Austen